SkymanOne/SkymanOne.github.io/_posts/2022-06-21-gs-with-iced-2.md

 ## Explanation

 If you haven't noticed, our `MainPage` does not implement any traits, it doesn't have methods that our `Counter` application has.
 It has absolutely arbitrary definition.
-We can event define it as enum and implement method on it.
+We can even define it as enum and implement method on it.

 This is the beauty of `iced` - **flexibility**.
 It doesn't impose any design patterns and architectural techniques on your application.
 You can define your pages and widgets in septate files and modules or keep them in the single file (like [Game of Life example](https://github.com/iced-rs/iced/blob/master/examples/pure/game_of_life/src/main.rs)).